Introduction: Profitable Restaurant Business

 - Business review on daily basis for keeping track of operations and sales

-Business review on a daily basis affect the performance of business as a whole and on a departmental basis.
+Business reviews on a daily basis affect the performance of the business as a whole and on a departmental basis.
 The same is true for a restaurant also.
 The daily usage of raw materials and sales & operations can be recorded and analyzed on a daily basis.

 - Adequate use of IT for operational efficiency